GodswillUmoh/Bayes_Thoerem/README.md

 $P(Machine 1| defect) = P(defect | Machine 1) * P(Machine 1) / P(defect)$

 + The P(Machine 1) is given the condition (defect)

+## Questions
+_Represent the following following in bayes thoerem_

+1. + Out of all defective parts: we can see that 50% came from machine 1 and 50% came from machine 2

+### Answer:
+> Tips: The one looked for come first, if already got, it comes first like 50% is already got

+_p(Machine 1 | Defect) = 50%_

+2. + What is the probability that a part produced by machine 2 is defective?

+### Answer
+_p(Defect | Machine 2) = ?_